vcian19/covidcompare/README.md

 - [SIKJalpha](https://github.com/scc-usc/ReCOVER-COVID-19)
 - [Youyang Gu (YYG)](https://github.com/youyanggu/covid19_projections/tree/master/)

 Details on the systematic review completed to compile the list of models are detailed in the corresponding publication.
-If your model is not currently included, we encourage you to message us at pyliu47@gmail.com and link to a publically accessible repo or website where they may be accessed.
+If your model is not currently included, we encourage you to submit an Github issue with the link to a publically accessible repo or website where they may be accessed.

 ## Viz Tool